The Form Personalization

 Ø Personalization are stored in tables rather than files

-Ø Will not have a bigger impact when you upgrade or apply patches to the environment
+Ø Will not have a bigger impact when you upgrade or apply patches to

 Ø Can be moved easily through FNDLOAD from one instance to other